fgpv-vpgf/rcs/readme.md

-> *NOTE* The RCS code published to the github repository does not reflect the latest
+> *NOTE* The RCS code published to the github repository may not reflect the latest
 > version of the contract.

 # RAMP Configuration Service